gbuesing/duoconsole/README.md

 How it works
 ------------

-When you start Duoconsole, you'll create two processes: the main process, which is running the Rails console in the development environment, and a child process that has your app loaded in the test environment.
+When you start Duoconsole, you'll create two processes: the main process, which is running the Rails console in the development environment, and a child process that loads the app in the test environment.
 The parent process sends commands to the child process via a Unix socket.

 The child process is created after Rails and all gems in Gemfile are required (via `Bundler.require`), so that this work only needs to be performed once.

-The test process will fork another process for each test run, so that each run will exist in isolation, and can be easily aborted with ctrl-c.
+The child process will fork its own child process for each test run, so that each run will exist in isolation, and can be easily aborted with ctrl-c.
 This runner process dies once tests are finished, or aborted.

-The [rebootable branch](https://github.com/gbuesing/duoconsole/tree/rebootable) forks an extra process after gems are required, so that the test environment can be reloaded when changes are made to the app outside of the app/ directory.
-I'm not sure yet if this additional complexity is necessary, or if it's just as easy to exit and reload the console.

 Caveats